A DualPI2 Module for Mahimahi: Behavioral Characterization and Cross-Platform Analysis: Behavioral Characterization and Comparative Analysis

 \subsection{Metrics and Distance Measure}

-The metrics of interest span the throughput achieved in each traffic pattern, the internal state of the AQM, captured by the queue occupancy trace, and its outward signaling behavior, represented by ECN marks and packet drops.
+The metrics of interest span the throughput achieved in each traffic pattern; the internal state of the AQM, captured by the queue occupancy trace; and the AQM's outward signaling behavior, represented by ECN marks and packet drops.

-{\bf Throughput.} We collect the average throughput value for each run directly from the final \texttt{iperf3} report.
-In dual-flow traffic scenarios, we use the \emph{cumulative throughput} which is the sum of the throughput values achieved by the L4S flow and the classic flow.
+{\bf Throughput.} We use the \texttt{iperf3} utility~\cite{iperf3} as a traffic generator in our experiments and collect the average throughput value for each run directly from the final \texttt{iperf3} report.
+In dual-flow traffic scenarios, we use \emph{cumulative throughput}, which is the sum of the throughput values achieved by the L4S flow and the classic flow.
 Since we extract a single average throughput value per run, the distance measure between two runs is simply the difference between their respective average throughput values.

 {\bf State Similarity.} We define \emph{state similarity} as the degree to which queue occupancy traces are comparable between the two implementations at any given time.
-Inspired by the work of Ware et al.~\cite{ccanalyzer}, which demonstrates that queue occupancy time series can be used to classify congestion control protocols based on their buffer-filling behavior (under a fixed AQM), we adopt the converse hypothesis: given identical traffic, differences in queue occupancy time series can be attributed to differences in AQM behavior and/or system-specific deviations.
+Inspired by the work of Ware et al.~\cite{ccanalyzer}, which demonstrates that a queue occupancy time series can be used to classify congestion control protocols based on their buffer-filling behavior (under a fixed AQM), we adopt the converse hypothesis: given identical traffic, differences in queue occupancy time series can be attributed to differences in AQM behavior and/or system-specific deviations.
 Therefore, if we can reject the hypothesis that the distance between queue occupancy traces produced by the Mahimahi and Linux DualPI2 implementations is beyond a certain threshold, we can conclude that cross-system deviations can reasonably be attributed to internal stochastic noise rather than structural divergence of the AQM logic.
 The statistical test is described in more detail in \S\ref{sec:stat-test}.